cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/saml-migration.md

 1. In Cobalt, go to **Settings** > **Identity & Access**.
 Under **Configure SAML**, select **Configure**.
     - **IdP Certificate**: Enter **Certificate** from Duo.

-If you want to set up a new application, see the [general workflow](/platform-deep-dive/organization/organization-settings/saml-sso/#general-configuration-workflow) and configuration parameters for [Duo](/platform-deep-dive/organization/organization-settings/saml-sso/#duo).
+If you want to set up a new application, follow this [instruction](/platform-deep-dive/organization/organization-settings/saml-sso/#duo).

 #### Google

 We recommend creating a new SAML app with Google.
-See the [general workflow](/platform-deep-dive/organization/organization-settings/saml-sso/#general-configuration-workflow) and configuration parameters for [Google](/platform-deep-dive/organization/organization-settings/saml-sso/#google).
+For details, follow this [instruction](/platform-deep-dive/organization/organization-settings/saml-sso/#google).

 <!--
 To update your existing SAML configuration with Google: